Westrich (historic region): Social upheavals closing the Middle Ages

 Mercenaries, prostitution and massacres were, during the civil and religious war, the fate of rural and border areas such as Westrich, Switzerland and Flanders.

 Economic and demographic development did not go without exacerbating the conflicts between the bourgeoisie and the local nobility, who sometimes tried not to deviate by taking on the positions of ironmaster or master glassmaker.
 As early as 1381, Sarreck Castle was burned down by the merchants of Sarrebourg.
-Eighty-three years later, theNovember 2, 1464, the central power was forced to intervene and the Duke of Lorraine, John of Anjou and Calabria, took Sarrebourg to make it a permanent garrison.
+Eighty-three years later, on November 2, 1464, the central power was forced to intervene and the Duke of Lorraine, John of Anjou and Calabria, took Sarrebourg to make it a permanent garrison.

 The downgrading in the face of the triumphant bourgeoisie of the minor nobility, unable to provide for the army and reduced to theft and vendetta that followed, competed with by the infantry of the Landsknechts and Swiss in the service of rich bankers, tempted by the secularization of the clergy's property and encouraged by the Lutheran protest, provoked the mutiny of the knights of the Palatinate.
 It was led during the years 1522 and 1523 in the Westrich by a union formed, like the Swabian League, around Franz von Sickingen, lord of Nanstein Castle.
 This year of violence marked a collapse of the social order and a halt to the preeminence of the Count Palatine and the Elector, Prince Archbishop of Trier, in the region.

 This was followed in 1525 by the "Herbitzheim upheaval", a gathering place for the "peasants" of Bliesgau, Saargau and the German bailiwick of Lorraine leaving to join Erasmus Gerber in Saverne in his war against the Peasants.
 The repression led by Duke Antoine gave him, in the eyes of his imperial peers, the legitimacy to establish an order in a region known to be savage within the Circle of the Rhine, which the Counter-Reformation would very quickly come to its aid.